-20 Free Game Save and Cloud Sync Services for Indie Devs (2026 Edition)
+20 Free Game Save and Cloud Sync Services for Indie Devs (2026 Multi-Engine Local Save Root Refresh)

 Steamworks — Steam Cloud

-Store APIBuilt-in per-user cloud files for Steam builds with quota and conflict rules defined in the partner docs.
+Store APIBuilt-in per-user cloud files with quota and conflict rules.

 Managed player data, title data, and CloudScript hooks on a free tier sized for prototyping.